Cranbourne East suburb profile

 Cranbourne East rental market trends

-The rental market in Cranbourne East has experienced moderate growth, with house rents increasing by 5.5% over the past year to $580 per week.
-However, there has been no change in unit rents, which remain at $0, indicating a potential lack of available units or data.
-As a developing suburb, Cranbourne East offers opportunities for growth and investment, particularly in the housing sector.
+The rental market in Cranbourne East has experienced modest growth, with house rents increasing by 1.7% over the past year to $590 per week.
+There is no data available for unit rents, indicating a potential lack of supply or demand in this segment.
+As a developing suburb, Cranbourne East offers opportunities for growth, particularly in the housing market.

 Suburbs near Cranbourne East